axbuglak/SelfAssessment/Skills/Databases.md

 ## Databases

 - Theory and concepts
-  - Data types
+  - Data types: 🖐️ used
-  - Performance tuning
+  - Performance tuning: 🎓 known
-  - Migrations
+  - Migrations: 🎓 known
-  - Schema versioning
+  - Schema versioning: 🎓 known
-  - Backup and recovery
+  - Backup and recovery: 🎓 known
-  - Database scalability
+  - Database scalability: 🎓 known
-  - Relational databases
+  - Relational databases: 🖐️ used
-  - Key-value store
+  - Key-value store: 🖐️ used
-  - Tuple store
+  - Tuple store: 👂 heard
-  - Graph databases
+  - Graph databases: 🎓 known
-  - Object databases
+  - Object databases: 🖐️ used
-  - Column databases
+  - Column databases: 🖐️ used
-  - Navigational databases
+  - Navigational databases: 🎓 known
-  - Hierarchical databases
+  - Hierarchical databases: 🎓 known
-  - In-memory databases
+  - In-memory databases: 🎓 known
-  - Inverted index
+  - Inverted index: 🖐️ used
-  - Data control language (DCL)
+  - Data control language (DCL): 🎓 known
-  - Data definition language (DDL)
+  - Data definition language (DDL): 🖐️ used
-  - Data manipulation language (DML)
+  - Data manipulation language (DML): 🖐️ used
-  - Data query language (DQL)
+  - Data query language (DQL): 🖐️ used
 - Relational
-  - Entity-Relationship Diagram
+  - Entity-Relationship Diagram: 🖐️ used
-  - Normal forms
+  - Normal forms: 🖐️ used
-  - Indexing
+  - Indexing: 🖐️ used
-  - Primary keys
+  - Promary keys: 🖐️ used
-  - Foreign keys
+  - Foreign keys: 🖐️ used
-  - Transactions
+  - Transactions: 🖐️ used
-  - Views
+  - Views: 🖐️ used
-  - Subqueries
+  - Subqueries: 🖐️ used
-  - Stored procedures
+  - Stored procedures: 🖐️ used
-  - SQL functions
+  - SQL functions: 🎓 known
-  - Materialized views
+  - Materialized views: 🎓 known
-  - Replications
+  - Replications: 🎓 known
-  - Virtualization
+  - Virtualization: 👂 heard
 - SQL
-  - `SELECT`
+  - `SELECT`: 🖐️ used
-  - `INSERT`
+  - `INSERT`: 🖐️ used
-  - `UPDATE`
+  - `UPDATE`: 🖐️ used
-  - `DELETE`
+  - `DELETE`: 🖐️ used
-  - `LIMIT`
+  - `LIMIT`: 🖐️ used
-  - `OFFSET`
+  - `OFFSET`: 🎓 known
-  - `ORDER BY`
+  - `ORDER BY`: 🖐️ used
-  - `GROUP BY`
+  - `GROUP BY`: 🖐️ used
-  - `HAVING`
+  - `HAVING`: 🖐️ used
-  - `EXISTS`
+  - `EXISTS`: 🖐️ used
-  - `JOIN`
+  - `JOIN`: 🎓 known
-  - `INNER JOIN`
+  - `INNER JOIN`: 🎓 known
-  - `LEFT JOIN`
+  - `LEFT JOIN`: 🎓 known
-  - `RIGHT JOIN`
+  - `RIGHT JOIN`: 🎓 known
-  - `UNION`
+  - `UNION`: 🎓 known
-  - `DISTINCT`
+  - `DISTINCT`: 🖐️ used
-  - `WHERE`
+  - `WHERE`: 🖐️ used
-  - `LIKE`
+  - `LIKE`: 🖐️ used
-  - `IN`
+  - `IN`: 🖐️ used
-  - `BETWEEN`
+  - `BETWEEN`: 🖐️ used
-  - `CREATE TABLE`
+  - `CREATE TABLE`: 🖐️ used
-  - `ALTER TABLE`
+  - `ALTER TABLE`: 🖐️ used
-  - `DROP TABLE`
+  - `DROP TABLE`: 🖐️ used
-  - `PRIMARY KEY`
+  - `PRIMARY KEY`: 🖐️ used
-  - `FOREIGN KEY`
+  - `FOREIGN KEY`: 🖐️ used
-  - `CHECK`
+  - `CHECK`: 🎓 known
-  - `DEFAULT`
+  - `DEFAULT`: 🖐️ used
-  - `INDEX`
+  - `INDEX`: 🖐️ used
-  - `UNIQUE`
+  - `UNIQUE`: 🎓 known
-  - `GRANT`
+  - `GRANT`: 🎓 known
-  - `REVOKE`
+  - `REVOKE`: 🎓 known
-  - `DENY`
+  - `DENY`: 🎓 known
-  - `EXPLAIN`
+  - `EXPLAIN`: 🎓 known
 - Engines
-  - PostgreSQL
+  - PostgreSQL: 🖐️ used
-  - Oracle
+  - Oracle: 🎓 known
-  - MySQL
+  - MySQL: 🖐️ used
-  - MariaDB
+  - MariaDB: 🎓 known
-  - MS SQL Server
+  - MS SQL Server: 🖐️ used
-  - Redis
+  - Redis: 🎓 known
-  - Rabbit
+  - Rabbit: 🎓 known
-  - MongoDB
+  - MongoDB: 🖐️ used
-  - Memcached
+  - Memcached: 🎓 known
-  - Riak
+  - Riak: 🎓 known
-  - DB2
+  - DB2: 🎓 known
-  - SQLite
+  - SQLite: 🎓 known
-  - DynamoDB
+  - DynamoDB: 🎓 known
-  - Firebase
+  - Firebase: 🖐️ used
 - Data engineering
-  - Data warehousing
+  - Data warehousing: 🎓 known
-  - Business intelligence
+  - Business intelligence: 🎓 known
-  - Big data
+  - Big data: 🎓 known
-  - Data analysis
+  - Data analysis: 👂 heard
-  - AI tools
+  - AI tools: 🎓 known
-  - Cloud databases
+  - Cloud databses: 🖐️ used
-  - Data Visualization
+  - Data Visualization: 👂 heard